GluuFederation/docs-de-prod/docs/source/technical.md

 The following commands are supported by the container:

--   [generate](https://github.com/GluuFederation/docker-config-init/tree/3.1.4#generate-command): The generate command will generate all the initial configuration files for the Gluu Server components.
+-   `generate`: The generate command will generate all the initial configuration files for the Gluu Server components.
 All existing config will be ignored unless forced by passing environment variable `GLUU_OVERWRITE_ALL`.

     The following parameters and/or environment variables are required to launch unless otherwise marked.